What Do You Take With You In Your Trail Pack?

 Food and Drink For Riding

 Clif Bars: I prefer Clif bars for their natural (as natural as packaged food can be) energy and protein.
-Power Bars are basically candy bars.
+Power Bars are candy bars.
 Those big Met RX bars are too bulky and expensive to carry on a dirt bike.
 I can get a huge variety pack of Clif bars for around $30.
 Clif bars also pack a lot of protein and calories in a small bar.
-You won’t get stomach cramps from eating too much and you won’t fill up your trail pack.
+You won’t get stomach cramps from overeating, and you won’t fill up your trail pack.

 Extras For LONG Rides